Tr0llagent/Tr0llagent/ReadMe.md

 # 💫 About Me:
-I am a Java and Python Developer and i mostly code Discord Bots and Minecraft Plugins
+I am a Java Developer and i mostly code Discord Bots and Minecraft Plugins

 # 💻 Tech Stack: